krisbock/azureml-workshop-2020/1-workspace-concepts/1-setup-compute.md

 1. Choose some sufficiently unique name, keep the default VM type (`STANDARD_D3_V2` - a fairly inexpensive machine type costing about $0.22/hour in `eastus2`) and click `Create`:

+:star: Use an unique name for the compute instance, as it needs to be globally unique.

 ![](images/create_compute_instance.png)

 See [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#compute-instance) for details on creating Compute Instances.